richardm/richardm.github.io/_posts/2025-06-12-common-sense.md

   }
 ---

-I used to regularly defend my opinions as _common sense_.
+I used to regularly advocate for _common sense_ ideas.
 Then I read a book that completely changed my perspective.

 It opened with this line: